 A bionic eye sounds like a dream, but incredible advances in research and technology are putting this futuristic device within sight.

 At CERA, a new bionic eye prototype has given four blind patients a ‘sense of vision’ – the ability to detect edges, shapes and movement to aid them in navigating the everyday world.

 This is an edited transcript from CERA’s Looking to the Future Forum, held on 10 October 2019.

-Associate Professor Peter van Wijngaarden: To start with – what is a bionic eye, and what research has your team been doing?
+A/Prof van Wijngaarden: To start with –what is a bionic eye, and what research has your team been doing?